TrueSparrowSystems/whisper-chain-be/README.md

-# Whisper Chain APIs
+# Whisper Chain Backend
-This repository has implementation of Whisper Chain backend APIs, developed using Node.js.
+This repository has implementation of Whisper Chain backend APIs and cron processes, developed using Node.js.

-## Pre-requisites for local setup
+## Pre-requisites for environment setup

 * Install [Node.js](https://nodejs.org/en/download/) - currently the latest LTS version is 18 and we encourage installing the same.